joergschultzelutter/openapi-to-robot-framework-datadriver-testgenerator/docs/CONFIGURATION.md

 - remove the ``customfield_xxxx`` reference from the file
 - Amend the ``create_jira_tickets`` function in the code and disable the XRay API calls.

+Have a look at the program's [command line parameters and known issues](docs/USAGE.md)